STANLEY PARK COMMUNITY ASSOCIATION - 3-PITCH RULES (2020)

 (c) All other members of the fielding team must use a fielder's glove (fingered).

-Balls & bats: 11"balls are provided by the Optimist Club.
+Balls & bats: 11"balls are provided.
 (Usually the "home" team uses one of its new balls - either white or yellow - and a good used backup ball of the same colour for the game.)
 The bats are provided by the Optimist Club.
 Players may use their own bat but must be prepared to share it with the other players and that means sharing with both teams.
 If sharing isn't acceptable, the bat cannot be used and will be declared an illegal bat.

-Helmets: Batters & base runners: The Optimist Club provides some protective helmets with chinstraps (little league style) to each team, to be used by players of both teams as required during games.
+Helmets: Batters & base runners: Protective helmets with chinstraps (little league style) to each team, to be used by players of both teams as required during games.
 (Players are recommended to provide their own helmet.
 Personal helmets are not expected to be shared.)
 Helmets must be worn by the players while at bat, on-deck to bat and while running the bases with the chinstraps properly fastened at all times.
 If a helmet or chinstrap is removed or undone before a player is out of play, a team warning may be given.
 Any subsequent infractions will result in that player being called out.

 The offensive pitcher: often one of the coaching staff, must wear face protection (supplied) and additional "body" protection is highly recommended.
 (Players registered in our Senior 3-Pitch Program are also eligible to pitch but only after passing our qualification test.
 Such players must also wear shin and chest protection and are subject to re-certification tests as required.)